 ACE Interface Master Training

-In South Carolina, there are over 50 individuals as Certified ACE Interface Master Trainers.
-Through a 2-day training on a curriculum that has been adopted nationally, our master trainers are certified to provide training on the neuroscience behind childhood adversity, the history and application of the original ACE study, and the ways in which to promote prevention and resilience to reduce the impact of ACEs.
+In South Carolina, there are over 70 individuals as Certified ACE Interface Master Trainers.
+These master trainers are certified in a nationally recognized curriculum to provide training on the neuroscience behind childhood adversity, the history and application of the original ACE study, and the ways in which to promote prevention and resilience to reduce the impact of ACEs.

 Our trainers live across the South Carolina and represent wide-ranging sectors including child advocacy, child welfare, business, education, faith, health care, juvenile justice and more.
 Master Trainers can adapt the trainings to the needs and interests of the audience; trainings have been customized for high school students, school social workers, adolescent counselors and providers, foster parents, mentors and the general public.
 Click below to schedule your training today.